webcoderz/MCP-Bridge/README.md

 View the documentation at [http://yourserver:8000/docs](http://localhost:8000/docs).
 There is an endpoint to list all the MCP tools available on the server, which you can use to test the application configuration.

+## Rest API endpoints

+MCP-Bridge exposes many rest api endpoints for interacting with all of the native MCP primatives.
+This lets you outsource the complexity of dealing with MCP servers to MCP-Bridge without comprimising on functionality.
+See the openapi docs for examples of how to use this functionality.

 ## SSE Bridge
 MCP-Bridge also provides an SSE bridge for external clients.
 This lets external chat apps with explicit MCP support use MCP-Bridge as a MCP server.
 Point your client at the SSE endpoint (http://yourserver:8000/mcp-server/sse) and you should be able to see all the MCP tools available on the server.

 This also makes it easy to test if your configuration is working correctly.
 You can use [wong2/mcp-cli](https://github.com/wong2/mcp-cli?tab=readme-ov-file#connect-to-a-running-server-over-sse) to test your configuration. `npx @wong2/mcp-cli --sse http://localhost:8000/mcp-server/sse`

+If you want to use the tools inside of [claude desktop](https://claude.ai/download) or other `STDIO` only MCP clients, you can do this with a tool such as [lightconetech/mcp-gateway](https://github.com/lightconetech/mcp-gateway)

 ## Configuration